-NORTH WESTERN-UNION PACIFIC-FIRST WITH THE FINEST
+UNION PACIFIC-FIRST WITH THE FINEST

-Chicago is the great gateway to all this vast scenic wonderland of the Northwest and the through trains of the Chicago and North Western System and the Union Pacific Railroad follow the direct, natural route taken by pioneer explorer, fur trader, covered wagon, pony express and immigrant train . . . the old Oregon Trail.
+The great gateway to all this vast scenic wonderland of the Northwest is the Union Pacific Railroad following the direct, natural route taken by pioneer explorer, fur trader, covered wagon, pony express and immigrant train... the old Oregon Trail.
 No better way has been found than this.
 But better and better means of transportation have been found.

-North Western-Union Pacific was the first through car line to the Pacific Coast and the present line was the first transcontinental railroad into Portland.
-Never willing to rest on past laurels, North Western-Union Pacific is still pioneering in transportation improvements.
+Union Pacific was the first railroad to the Pacific Coast and the present line was the first transcontinental railroad into Portland.
+Never willing to rest on past laurels, Union Pacific has pioneered in transportation improvements.
 The beautiful Streamliner, City of Portland, was the first transcontinental streamline train and the first train of this type with sleeping car accommodations.
-Thousands of people have ridden it and enthusiastically praised its easy riding comfort, its luxurious appointments, its speed which saves them almost a full day over all former train schedules between Chicago and Portland.
-This famous train is now in daily service, with de luxe Pullman and coach accommodations at no extra fare.
+Thousands of people have ridden it and enthusiastically praised its easy riding comfort, its luxurious appointments, its speed which saves them a full day over all former train schedules between Chicago and Portland.
+It makes five round trip sailings each month.

-Aside from this sensational train, North Western-Union Pacific also offers comfortable through service on The Pacific between Chicago and Portland.
-This train has both Pullman and coach accommodations.
-Passengers may enjoy excellent service with reasonably priced meals, free porter service, dimmed lights at night, and many other unusual comforts.
+Aside from this sensational train, Union Pacific also offers de luxe service on the beautiful Portland Rose and the Pacific Limited every day.
+Both trains offer Pullman sleeping car and coach accommodations.
+Passengers may enjoy excellent service and low priced meals, free porter service, free pillows, dimmed lights at night and many other unusual comforts.
+All Union Pacific trains to the Pacific Northwest are airconditioned.

-When you visit the Northwest, go North Western-Union Pacific.
-It is the comfortable, interesting and economical way to go.
-You'll enjoy every minute of your trip.
+When you visit the Northwest, go Union Pacific.
+It is the comfortable, interesting and economical route.
+You'll enjoy every minute.